-Alicia Ouelette; JD – Associate Dean and Professor, Albany Law School
+Alicia Ouelette; JD – Dean and Professor, Albany Law School

 Alicia Ouellette, the Associate Dean for Student Affairs, is also a Professor of Law at Albany Law School and a Professor of Bioethics in the Union Graduate College/Mt.
 Sinai School of Medicine Program in Bioethics.
 Her research focuses on health law, disability rights, family law, children’s rights, and human reproduction.
 Her book, Bioethics and Disability: Toward a Disability Conscious Bioethics, was published in 2011 by Cambridge University Press.
 She has authored numerous articles published in academic journals such as the American Journal of Law and Medicine, the Hastings Center Report, the American Journal of Bioethics, the Hastings Law Journal, the Indiana Law Journal and Oregon Law Review.
 She is also a co-editor of the definitive Cambridge Dictionary of Bioethics (forthcoming) (co-edited with Laurence McCullough and Robert Baker).
 Before joining the law faculty, Professor Ouellette served as an Assistant Solicitor General in the New York State-Attorney General’s office.
 As ASG, Prof. Ouellette briefed and argued more than 100 appeals on issues ranging from termination of treatment for the terminally ill to the responsibility of gun manufacturers for injuries caused by handguns.

-Karl Rethemeyer; PhD – Chair/Associate Professor, Public Administration and Policy
+Karl Rethemeyer; PhD – Chair/Interim Dean of Rockefeller College/ Associate Professor, Public Administration and Policy

 R. Karl Rethemeyer is Associate Dean of the Rockefeller College of Public Affairs and Policy and Chair of the Department of Public Administration and Policy at the Rockefeller College of Public Affairs and Policy, University at Albany - SUNY.
 Rethemeyer’s primary research interest is in social networks, their impact on social, political, and policy processes, and the methods used to study such networks.
 Dr. Rethemeyer’s work spans two programs of research.
 The first focuses on the structure and operation of collaborative and policy networks in the public sector.
 This work examines the challenges inherent in the management of collaborative provision of public goods and services and the political ramifications of engaging nonprofit and for-profit organizations in that effort.
 Most recently Dr. Rethemeyer received the Accenture Advances in Public Management Award for his research in this area.
 Dr. Rethemeyer’s other program of research focuses on terrorism, terrorist organizations, terrorist networks, and counter-insurgency/stabilization operations.
 Dr. Rethemeyer is co-director of the Project on Violent Conflict (PVC), a research center focused on these topics.
 His Department of Homeland Security-funded work focuses on how networks affect the use of various forms of terrorism (including suicide and CBRN attacks), the lethality of terrorist organizations, the propensity of terrorist organizations to attack civilian targets, and the propensity to choose or eschew lethal violence.

-David L. Rousseau; PhD – Dean of Rockefeller College of Public Affairs and Policy/Professor, Political Science
+David L. Rousseau; PhD – Interim Dean of College of Emergency Preparedness, Homeland Security and Cyber security/ Professor, Political Science